quicwg/multipath/draft-ietf-quic-multipath.md

   the currently allowed maximum value, this frame can be ignored.
   Receipt of a value that is higher than the local maximum value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

+# Error Codes

+The following error codes are defined for use in the PATH_ABANDON frame.

 # IANA Considerations